ybjv02/ctf-writeups/2022/GreyCTF/runtime-environment-1/runtime-environment-1.md

 ### Solution

-This python script maps the alternative character set that `binary` uses to the actual b64 character set, and decodes the b64 string afterwards.
-Note that the flag is actually encoded in multiple layers, so I had to repeat the decoding process multiple times.
+This python script maps the alternative character set that `binary` uses to the actual base64 character set, and decodes the base64 string afterwards.
+Note that the flag is actually encoded in multiple layers, so the decoding process had to be repeated multiple times.

 ```python
 """